|Spend the time||outdoors|

 |Collect honey bees; report easy-to-spot signs of infection.|

-We need your help finding out where honey bees are being parasitized by the Zombie Fly and how big a threat the fly is to honey bees.
-So far, the Zombie Fly has been found parasitizing honey bees in California and South Dakota.
-We are teaming up with citizen scientists (like you!) to determine if the fly has spread to honey bees across North America.
+You can help in finding out where honey bees are being parasitized by the Zombie Fly and how big a threat the fly is to honey bees.
+So far, the Zombie Fly has been found parasitizing honey bees in California, Oregon, South Dakota, Vermont and Washington.
+We are teaming up with citizen scientists (like you!) to determine if the fly has spread to honey bees across all of North America.